IAmJamesHall/10-Auth-Course-Directory/README.md

 This repository contains two folders: `api`, and `client`, and assumes that you have a recent version of node and npm installed.

-Open the api folder in your terminal of choice and run `npm start`.
+Open the api folder in your terminal of choice and run `npm install`.
+Then run `npm start`.
 This will open the API on `localhost:5000`.

+In `client/app.js` on line 35, change `serverLocation` to `http://localhost:5000`.

-While that is still open, go to another terminal and run `npm start` in the `client` folder.
+While that is still open, go to another terminal and run `npm install` in the `client` folder.
+Afterwards, run `npm start` in the same folder.
 This will start the React client on `localhost:3000`.
 Navigate to that url to run the app.